kamilrybacki/kamilrybacki.github.io/src/components/markdown/README.md

 This directory contains custom components for Markdown (MDX) files.

 **Note**: Whenever a **multiline string** is to be passed as a prop, the string **must be enclosed in curly brackets and backticks** to avoid issues with the MDX parser.
 This prevents problems with indentations and newlines.
+Also, any backticks and dollar signs within the string must be escaped with a backslash (`\`).

 ## Components